mikethompson100/slick/README.md

 I also noticed that the first slide image is loaded at page load and also the last one for some reason.
 Still learning.

+Notes: 2/4/23: Built Carousel 19 showcasing the lazyloaded and lazyLoadError events.
+Still in progress.